America uses a disproportionate share of

 unaffordable.
 Then overseas bond sales are essential to fund the

-must go up.
-Whether the international market buys the bonds - thus
+buyers.
+Whether the international market continues to buy the bonds -

 loaning money to the USA government to cover its debts - depends on